Dataset is not available.

 The figures are provided for the following sectors:

 Status of the figures:

-The figures about 2019 have been adjusted and are now revised provisional.
-Additionally, the provisional figures about 2020 have been published.
+The figures about 2019 have been adjusted and are definitive.
+The figures about 2020 have been adjusted and are now revised provisional.
+Additionally, the provisional figures about 2021 have been published.

 When will new figures be published?

 In the fourth quarter of 2023 provisional figures about 2022 will be published.